dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 <noscript>Please enable JavaScript to view the <a href="https://disqus.com/?ref_noscript" rel="nofollow">comments powered by Disqus.</a></noscript>
 {% endhighlight %}

-Insert this code whereever you want the comment box to appear.
+Insert this code wherever you want the comment box to appear.

 If you want to show the number of comments anywhere on the website then you can use this code.